Possible problems when the program is running as a service

 5.4.
 If you use the "MS Access" database, and you placed a database file (*.mdb) on a network drive, you should move it to a local drive (for example, C:\Logs).
 That problem occurs because the service does not have access to your network.

 5.5.
 Try to configure the "AdvPBXDataLogger" service to start with your account name in the "Services" control panel.

-Service does not write data to a log file
+The service does not write data to a log file.